Robertfnicholson/PyBer_Analysis/README.md

 data.
 I wrote Python scripts using Panda’s libraries, the Jupyter Notebook, and Matplotlib, Python’s two-dimensional plotting library, to create a variety of charts that showcase the relationship between the type of city and the number of drivers and riders as well as the percentage of total fares, riders, and drivers by type of city.
+My code can be found in the file "PyBer_Challenge.ipynb."
 The analysis and visualizations that I created helped PyBer improve access to ride-sharing services and determine affordability for underserved neighborhoods.
 Omar, my supervisor at PyBer, provided a series of practices for me to learn the Matplotlib library.
 This included creating line charts, bar charts, scatter plots, bubble charts, pie charts, and box-and-whisker plots, and making them visually compelling and informative by adding titles, axes labels, legends, and custom colors.
 Omar also introduced me to SciPy, a statistical Python package, and NumPy, a fundamental package for scientific computing in Python.
 I used Pandas, SciPy, and NumPy to perform summary statistics. </p>

 ### Revision of the Project
 V. Isualize, the CEO of PyBer, gave Omar and me a brand-new assignment.
 Using my Python